kevinlondon/mezzanine/docs/deployment.rst

     request, such as management commands.
 Mezzanine includes a custom ``manage.py`` which will check for (and remove) a ``--site=ID`` argument.
-  * Finally Mezzanine will fall back to the ``SITE_ID`` setting if none of the above checks can occur.
+  * Finally, Mezzanine will fall back to the ``SITE_ID`` setting if none of the above checks can occur.

 Twitter Feeds
 =============

 If Twitter feeds are implemented in your templates, a cron job is required that will run the following management command.
-For example if we want the tweets to be updated every 10 minutes::
+For example, if we want the tweets to be updated every 10 minutes::

     */10 * * * * python path/to/your/site/manage.py poll_twitter

 This ensures that the data is always available in the site's database when accessed, and allows you to control how often the Twitter API is queried.
-Note that the fabric script described earlier includes features for deploying templates for cron jobs, which includes the job for polling twitter by default.
+Note that the Fabric script described earlier includes features for deploying cron job templates, which include the job for polling Twitter by default.